ayechanst/speedrun-eth-guide/dex-guide.md

 - [ ] Now is `liquidityMinted` looking similar to `tokenDeposit` but without the `+ 1` at the end?

 Part 3: Updating, Transferring, Emitting, and Returning 🎀

 7. Now that the DEX has more assests, should we update our two global variables?
 How do we update `liquidity`?
 8. How do we update `totalLiquidity`?
 9. The user already sent deposited their ETH, but they still have to deposit their tokens.
 How do we require a token transfer from them?
 10. We just completed something important, which event should we emit?
-11. What should the last line of the function (look at the function signature).
+11. What do we return?

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code </summary>